 Don’t Completely Ignore Saturated Fat

-The word fat, it scares the hell out of most of the people.
+The word fat scares the hell out of most people.
 In case, you are one among them, it’s important to understand the fact that even if saturated fat raises cholesterol, it also raises HDL (the good) cholesterol.

 Avoid Synthetic Trans-fats

-The artificial trans-fats, also known as the man-made fats are strongly linked to inflammation and coronary heart disease.
-These fats, are worse than saturated fats and thus should be avoided by at all costs.
+Artificial trans-fats, also known as man-made fats are strongly linked to inflammation and coronary heart disease.
+These fats, are worse than saturated fats and thus should be avoided at all costs.

-Not does it only raise LDH (the bad) cholesterol, but also lower HDL (the good) cholesterol.
+Not does it only raise LDH (the bad) cholesterol, but also lowers HDL (the good) cholesterol.

 Get Quality Sleep

-Meta-analysis of short sleep duration even showed that short sleep is linked to a 89% increased risks of obesity in children and 55% in adults.
+Meta-analysis of short sleep duration even showed that short sleep is linked to an 89% increased risk of obesity in children and 55% in adults.
 So, get a good night’s sleep.

 Do a Little Cardio, or Just Walk